halaxa/json-machine/README.md

 >
 > Value of `results` is not loaded into memory at once, but only one item in
 > `results` at a time.
 It is always one item in memory at a time at the level/subtree
 > you are currently iterating.
-Thus the memory consumption is constant.
+Thus, the memory consumption is constant.

 <a name="json-pointer"></a>
 ### What is Json Pointer?